The I body shape is characterised by a long lean body, shoulders are similar to hips, though sometimes marginally wider, (but never linebacker).

 - Skirts can come in many shapes, from tulips to straight, circle, gypsy and flared.
 Pleats and gathers work for you too.

-- Shift dresses can look gorgeous, also try shirt dresses and empire-baby-doll styes, though you’ll most likely find that styles like wrap dresses don’t work so well as you are too straight for their curve loving shape.
+- Shift dresses can look gorgeous, also try shirt dresses and empire-baby-doll styles, though you’ll most likely find that styles like wrap dresses don’t work so well as you are too straight for their curve loving shape.

 - Try prints and patterns to add extra shape, don’t shy away from either swirls or even geometrics.